For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Behavioral Symptoms

-Behavioral changes that can be seen in postpartum depression are as follows:
+postpartum depression The behavioral changes that can be seen are as follows:

-• Inability to meet the needs of daily life or to meet more than necessary,
+• Inability to meet the needs of daily life or to meet them more than necessary,

-• Inability to do things you used to enjoy
+• Inability to do things that used to be enjoyable,

 • Arguing, shouting.